solemnify2/MRCover4MFDICP/README.md

 # MRCover4MFDICP

 ## Overview
 This is the MR cover for Falcon BMS's mixed reality.
-In VR, it allows passthrough for the button areas of the Thrustmaster MFD and the ICP.
+In VR, it allows passthrough for the button areas of the MFD and the ICP.
 The screen parts of the MFD and other instruments including the DED all display the in-game screens normally.

 ## Usage